Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Implications for AI research and AI-based tools

+The role of LLMs in previously fact-checked claims retrieval is still relatively underexplored~\cite{vykopal2024llms-fact-checking}, although many solutions to the SemEval 2025 Task 7 task have already used an LLM in their pipeline~\cite{peng-etal-2025-semeval}.
+LLMs are currently typically used to rerank the retrieved verified claims~\cite{ramponi2025multilingualvscrosslingualretrieval}, to filter out irrelevant ones~\cite{vykopal2025largelanguagemodelsmultilingual}, or to decide if the input entails a given verified claim~\cite{choi2023automated-claim-matching}.
+Other options are to employ LLMs as a part of retrieval augmented generation system (RAG)~\cite{lewis2020rag}, or to use them indirectly, e.g., to normalize claims before retrieval~\cite{sundriyal-etal-2023-chaos} or to augment training datasets by synthetic data~\cite{singh2023utdrm}.

-Within this specific AI task, we already did AI research to provide a novel tool for fact-checkers.
-We collected so far the most extensive and the most linguistically diverse dataset of fact-check to social media post pairs, experimented with and selected the best-performing text embedding models, and built the tool on top of them ~\cite{pikuliak_multilingual_2023}.
-The whole AI research and tool development process was done in a co-creation manner, in which the identification of fact-checkers' problems covered by this study played the important first step.
+As part of this AI task, we developed a novel tool for fact-checkers -- Fact-check Finder\footnote{\url{https://fact-check-finder.kinit.sk/}} -- using a co-creation process in which identifying fact-checkers’ needs -- described in this study -- was the essential first step.
+We have collected so far the most extensive and the most linguistically diverse dataset of fact-checks to social media post pairs, experimented with and selected the best-performing text embedding models, and built the tool on top of them~\cite{pikuliak_multilingual_2023}.
+Fact-check Finder provides semantic cross-lingual search -- an important capability currently limited in Google Fact Check Explorer.
+For this purpose, Fact-check Finder performs content matching by means of calculating similarity between sentence embeddings created by multilingual language models~\cite{pikuliak_multilingual_2023}.